I’ve done it 32,000 times. Yet for the first 26,000 I didn’t even try to excel.

 What else have I done 32,000 times?..

-Let’s put this number in perspective.
+Let’s put this number into perspective.
 In my 32 years I’ve experienced 32 Summers, 128 changes of season and 11,680 total days.

 Living in Chicago, we have only 189 days of partial to full sunshine per year.
 In my life that’s 6,048 potential days of sunshine.